Why it pays to eat healthy

-As obesity-related illnesses add $147 billion to Americans’ annual healthcare tab, healthier people tend to pay less.1 A good diet can help reduce the need for frequent medical visits, lower pharmaceutical bills and help eliminate sick days away from work.
+Obesity costs the US healthcare system nearly $173 billion a year, and healthier people tend to pay less.1 A good diet can help reduce the need for frequent medical visits, lower pharmaceutical bills, and help eliminate sick days away from work.
 A strong bill of health can curtail insurance premiums, too.

-Surprisingly, the cost of grocery items, as measured by the USDA Economic Research Service, has been declining recently.2 At the same time, restaurant bills have been increasing, largely due to higher labor costs.
-Additionally, when you cook at home, you’re in control of the amount of butter, oils and other weight-inducing ingredients in each dish.
+Even when the cost of many grocery items is rising, it’s still generally more affordable to eat at home than go out.
+Restaurant bills have been increasing, largely due to higher labor costs and supply chain issues resulting from the pandemic.2 Additionally, when you cook at home, you’re in control of the amount of butter, oils, and other weight-inducing ingredients in each dish.
+Plus, you can control the size of your portions.

 We’ve all been there, right?
 You stop by the grocery store at the end of a long day, and your cravings for all things sweet and salty take over.
 It’s understandable, but filling up a shopping cart under the influence of hunger adds unnecessary costs and calories.
 Instead, grab a yogurt or a piece of fruit before you dive into the aisles.
 It’s also good to stick to a grocery list while you shop.

 Another great option for your health, and for your local farmer, is to consider purchasing a share in a CSA.
-Here’s how it works: customers pay for months of farm-fresh food before the harvest season begins.
+Here’s how it typically works: Customers pay for months of farm-fresh food before the harvest season begins.
 (The pre-season price usually comes at a steep discount.)
 Then, as seasonal foods become available, the farmer delivers a weekly harvest box to CSA members.
 For farmers, selling CSA shares is a way to crowdsource funding for the year’s planting.
 For healthy eaters, buying a CSA share brings a bounty of amazing food to your home every week.
-And if it proves to be too much for your household to consume, many people share with friends and neighbors.
+And if it proves to be too much for your household to consume, you can share with friends and neighbors.

 Drink water.
 All the time.
 And then drink some more.
-If you live in an area with good quality tap water, this can cost you zero and be one of the biggest factors in improving your health.
-Not to mention if you chug H20 instead of high-price, high-sugar alternatives, your weight will decrease while your bank balance increases!
+If you live in an area with good quality tap water, this can cost you zero and be one of the biggest factors in helping to improve your health.
+Not to mention if you chug H20 instead of high-priced, high-sugar alternatives, your weight will likely decrease while your bank balance increases!